yutongqu/yutongqu.github.io/index.md

 ### About me

-I am currently a Bachelor graduate at the [School of Computer Science](https://set.adelaide.edu.au/computer-science/), [Faculty of Sciences, Engineering and Technology](https://set.adelaide.edu.au/), [The University of Adelaide](https://adelaide.edu.au/).
+I am currently a Bachelor graduate from the [School of Computer Science](https://set.adelaide.edu.au/computer-science/), [Faculty of Sciences, Engineering and Technology](https://set.adelaide.edu.au/), [The University of Adelaide](https://adelaide.edu.au/).
 I am researching in document summarization under the supervision of [Dr. Wei Zhang](http://weiemmazhang.me/) and co-supervision of [Congbo Ma](https://dblp.org/pid/204/8300.html).

 ---